 After a review of materials, applicants still under consideration will be invited to interview for an internship position.
 The interview will be an opportunity to learn more about the facility, meet internship faculty and current interns, and discuss the internship program.
-Selected applicants will be contacted by December 2nd, 2022 to arrange for an interview to take place in January 2023.
-Applicants no longer under consideration will also be notified by December 2nd, 2022.
+Selected applicants will be contacted by December 6, 2024 to arrange for an interview to take place in January 2025.
+Applicants no longer under consideration will also be notified by December 6, 2024.

-While the NEFSH Internship Program has historically offered on-site and remote interview options, interviews during the 2022-2023 recruitment year will be conducted through remote and virtual technology.
-The interview process was adjusted due to COVID-19 and to maximize the health and safety of applicants, faculty, and the vulnerable residents served, and is in line with the APPIC Board of Directors' recommendations.
+Interviews will be conducted through remote and virtual technology.
 In addition to an individual interview, applicants will receive a presentation about the facility, introductions to the training faculty, time with the current internship class, time throughout to ask questions of the training faculty, and a virtual tour of the on-campus intern house.
-Several interview dates will be offered to applicants in the month of January 2023.
+Several interview dates will be offered to applicants in the month of January 2025.
 Requests for rescheduling interviews will be handled on an individual basis.
-To ensure that the interview process is safe and equitable for all applicants, requests for on-site tours and interviews will be not be granted.
+To ensure that the interview process is equitable for all applicants, requests for on-site tours and interviews will be not be granted.